andresg9108/onep/README.md

 	color: $sFontColor
 ~~~

-Now we will modify the file "../src/sass/main.sass", as follows:
+Now we will modify the file "../src/sass/main.sass", as follows.

 **File: ../src/sass/main.sass**